linda-seiter/CMSC115_2258/unit6_project/README.md

 # Unit 6 Project - Inventory Analyzer

-In this project, you will develop a **Inventory Analyzer** system that extracts and processes item data from a structured string format.
+In this project, you will develop a **Inventory Analyzer**  that extracts and processes item data from a structured string format.
 It enables users to track item quantities and reorder thresholds, compare current stock against thresholds, and generate reorder summaries for each item.
 The system aims to assist in inventory management by determining